Establish a Production Schedule

 - Each recommendation should include a description and analysis of the basic intervention strategy, list the agencies that would implement the strategy and address the likely financing and other resource needs.

-- The value of the recommendations will depend on the comprehensiveness of the perspectives of the contributors to the analysis, the clarity of the analysis and the soundness of the consideration of alternative policies.
+- The value of the recommendations will depend on the comprehensiveness of the perspectives of the contributors to the analysis, the clarity of the analysis, the practicability of their introduction and the soundness of the consideration of alternative policies.